25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

-The AcmeERP.usp_ProcessFullPayrollCycle stored procedure calculates and processes the complete payroll for a given pay period, defined by the `@@PayPeriodStart` and `@@PayPeriodEnd` parameters.
-It uses exchange rate data from the `AcmeERP.ExchangeRates` table to ensure accurate calculations for employees with international compensation.
-The procedure logs all payroll processing activities in the `AcmeERP.PayrollLogs` table and utilizes a temporary table, `#PayrollCalc`, for intermediate calculations during the payroll processing.
-The final output isn't explicitly defined but is implied to update payroll-related tables (not explicitly listed) reflecting the calculated compensation for the specified period.
+The `AcmeERP.usp_ProcessFullPayrollCycle` stored procedure calculates and processes the complete payroll for a given pay period, defined by the `@@PayPeriodStart` and `@@PayPeriodEnd` parameters.
+It uses exchange rate data from `AcmeERP.ExchangeRates` to handle any international payroll elements, logs processing details in `AcmeERP.PayrollLogs`, and utilizes a temporary table, `#PayrollCalc`, for intermediate calculations during the payroll processing.
+The procedure's purpose is to automate the entire payroll cycle, ensuring accurate and timely compensation for all employees within the specified pay period.

 ---